ColetonReitan/Predicting-Financial-Sector-Category-Risk/README.md

 # Predicting Financial Sector Category and Risk
 This was a semester long project conducted in the fall of 2023.
-This analysis includes data ETL, EDA & involves regression and classification machine learning models.
+This analysis includes data loading, EDA, & involves a classification NLP and regression machine learning models that have hyperparameter tuning applied.
 Completed fully within python.

 This was a Kaggle Competition style project set up by the professor between two of the classes he was teaching - my regression model returned the best score.